semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-intro.md

 ### Creating rules that analyze across files

-Cross-file analysis (also called interfile analysis) rules you use in Semgrep Pro Engine require the `interfile: true` key included under the rule `options` key.
+Cross-file analysis rules you use in Semgrep Pro Engine require the `interfile: true` key included under the rule `options` key.
 See the following [example](https://semgrep.dev/playground/s/lkPE).
 This key signals Semgrep Pro Engine to use the rule for cross-file analysis.

 Example of `interfile: true` key:
 ```yaml